secnot/rectpack/README.md

 		# Do something with the rectangles
 ```

+To avoid unintended collision caused by floating point rounding, ALL the dimmensions
-All the dimmensions must be integers, used float2dec to convert float values to integers.
+must be integers or decimals.
+If your data is floating point use float2dec to convert
-(see float below)
+float values to decimals (see float below)

 Algorithms
 ==========